AdaCore/gnatstudio/docs/users_guide/extending.rst

   parameters.

-A small trick worth noting: if the command bound to a hook doesn't have the right number of parameters that this hook provide, the command will not be executed and GPS will report an error.
+A small trick worth noting: if the command bound to a hook doesn't have the right number of parameters that this hook provides, the command will not be executed and GPS will report an error.
 You can make sure that your command will always be executed by either giving default values for its parameter, or by using python's syntax to indicate a variable number of arguments.